 Origins of Avant-Garde Art

 Initially, “Avant-Garde” was a French military word for what we would call the spearhead of infantry in English.
-However, its earliest use to art predates the birth of any particularly Avant-Garde art groups by several decades.
-Henri de Saint-Simon, a French social thinker, is often credited with the term.
+However, its earliest use in art predates the birth of any particularly Avant-Garde art groups by several decades.
+The term first appeared in reference to French art only, with Henri de Saint-Simon, a French social thinker, being credited with coining the term.

 Saint-Simon penned: “We artists will service you as Avant-Garde – the ability of creatives is the most direct and immediate: when we want to propagate concepts among mankind, we emblazon them on stone or canvas.
 What a glorious destiny awaits the arts: to wield constructive influence over civilization, to perform a genuine spiritual duty, and to advance boldly in the vanguard of all mental facilities!”